Illness took away her voice. AI created a replica she carries in her phone

 Her doctors intentionally fed the AI system just a 15-second clip.
 Cooking sounds make other parts of the video imperfect.
 It was also all that OpenAI needed — an improvement over previous technology requiring much lengthier samples.

-"I think it’s awesome that I can have that sound again,” added Lexi Bogan, saying it helped “boost my confidence to somewhat where it was before all this happened.”
+Bogan types a few words or sentences into her phone and her custom-built app instantly reads it aloud.

-She now uses the app about 40 times a day and sends feedback she hopes will help future patients.
+She now uses her AI voice about 40 times a day and sends feedback she hopes will help future patients.
 One of her first experiments was to speak to the kids at the preschool where she works as a teaching assistant.
-She typed in “ha ha ha ha” expecting a robotic response.
-To her surprise, it sounded like her old laugh.

-She's used it at Target and Marshall's to ask where to find items.
-It's helped her reconnect with her dad.
-And it's made it easier for her to order fast food.
+She’s used it at stores to ask where to find items.
+It’s helped her reconnect with her dad, who has hearing loss and was struggling to understand her.
+And it’s made it easier for her to order fast food.

+“I think it’s awesome that I can have that sound again,” she said.
+It's helping to boost her confidence and restoring a part of her identity she thought she was losing forever.

-Bogan's doctors have started cloning the voices of other willing Rhode Island patients and hope to bring the technology to hospitals around the world.
-OpenAI said it is treading cautiously in expanding the use of Voice Engine, which is not yet publicly available.
+Bogan’s doctors have started cloning the voices of other willing Rhode Island patients and hope to bring the technology to hospitals around the world.
+OpenAI said it is treading cautiously in expanding the use of the tool it calls Voice Engine, which is not yet publicly available.

-A number of smaller AI startups already sell voice-cloning services to entertainment studios or make them more widely available.
-Most voice-generation vendors say they prohibit impersonation or abuse, but they vary in how they enforce their terms of use.
+Other companies with commercially available voice-generation services say they prohibit impersonation or abuse, but they vary in how they enforce their terms of use.

-“We want to make sure that everyone whose voice is used in the service is consenting on an ongoing basis,” said Jeff Harris, OpenAI's lead on the product.
-“We want to make sure that it’s not used in political contexts.
-So we’ve taken an approach of being very limited in who we’re giving the technology to.”
+“We want to make sure that everyone whose voice is used in the service is consenting on an ongoing basis,” said Jeff Harris, OpenAI’s lead on the product.
+“We want to make sure that it’s not used in political contexts.”

-Harris said OpenAI's next step involves developing a secure “voice authentication” tool so that users can replicate only their own voice.
-That might be “limiting for a patient like Lexi, who had sudden loss of her speech capabilities,” he said.
-"So we do think that we’ll need to have high-trust relationships, especially with medical providers, to give a little bit more unfettered access to the technology.”
+Harris said OpenAI’s next step involves developing a secure “voice authentication” tool so users can replicate only their own voice, with a possible exception for trusted medical providers working with a patient.

-Bogan has impressed her doctors with her focus on thinking about how the technology could help others with similar or more severe speech impediments.

-“Part of what she has done throughout this entire process is think about ways to tweak and change this,” Mirza said.
-“She’s been a great inspiration for us.”

-While for now she must fiddle with her phone to get the voice engine to talk, Bogan imagines an AI voice engine that improves upon older remedies for speech recovery — such as the robotic-sounding electrolarynx or a voice prosthesis — in melding with the human body or translating words in real time.
+While for now she must fiddle with her phone to get the voice engine to talk, Bogan imagines an AI voice engine that improves upon older remedies for speech recovery in melding with the human body or translating words in real time.

 She’s less sure about what will happen as she grows older and her AI voice continues to sound like she did as a teenager.
 Maybe the technology could “age” her AI voice, she said.